 A mental health disorder can make it difficult for individuals to look after their well-being.
 Medical prescriptions and different types of therapy can help people cope with their conditions, when they are struggling with the effects of mental disorders.

-The strong link between physical and mental health emphasizes that individuals cannot neglect one’s aspect of health without negatively affecting their overall health.
+The strong link between physical and mental health emphasises that individuals cannot neglect one’s aspect of health without negatively affecting their overall health.
 When mental disorders are left untreated, physical health tends to decline due to impaired daily functioning.
 The consequences of mental illness on physical health are varied, ranging from loss of sleep, fatigue, loss of appetite, difficulty concentrating to serious medical conditions like high blood pressure, heart disease, stroke, dementia, etc. Discover more about the intricate link between mental health and heart health in our blog post here.

 Several factors may influence one’s mental health.
 Genetic predisposition can increase an individual’s susceptibility to responding in maladjusted ways when placed in stressful situations.
 The individual’s immediate environment may also be a source of stress and hinder them from seeking social and emotional support.

 A number of medical conditions can cause mental disorders.
 For example, stroke can cause a mental illness in for the form of long-term side effect, known as post traumatic stress disorder or PTSD (more on the long term side effects of stroke has been written on our blog here).

 A mental illness can be the consequence of another mental condition, especially when patients do not recognise the symptoms or promptly seek treatment.
 The most common ‘pairing’ is anxiety disorder and depression.
 Delaying treatment may encourage individuals to develop unhealthy lifestyle habits and coping mechanisms.
 Substance abuse, poor diet, and inadequate exercise are common coping responses that may be harmful to the individual and their relationships with others.